KnowledgeHut-AWS/katacoda-labs/devops-bootcamp/webpack-101/step6.md

 Install package `npm install --save-dev file-loader`{{execute}}

-What will be the configuration for emaling the `file-loader` to process a `webpackit/src/icon.png` file in the project?
+What will be the configuration for enabling the `file-loader` to process a `webpackit/src/icon.png` file in the project?

 Updated: `webpackit/src/style.css`{{open}} code